Oh, free lesbian dating apps. There are horror stories and success stories. Personally, I’ve had my fair share of both.

 - Plenty Of Fish

 The website of Plenty of Fish was launched back in 2003.
-Just like OkCupid, this place to meet people online has been around for a very long time and has helped a lot of people find the love of their life.
+Just like OkCupid, this place to meet people online has been around for a very long time and has helped a lot of people create their own lesbian love story.

 One thing I’m not a fan of personally is the fact they’re really limited in their language.
 There is no option for pronouns, and they only use lesbian and bi as options for women to express their ടexuality.

 If you’re sick of the endless swiping and judging people on their looks rather than their personality, Lex is the app for you!

 Lex promotes itself as an app for women & trans, lesbian, bi, aടexual, queer, gender queer, interടex, two-spirit, and non-binary people.

 The app is inspired by old-school newspaper personal ads.
 When you sign up, you just need to fill out your name and username and you can start posting, reading, and messaging.
 You don’t need to find your best pictures to upload to your profile.